 Art & Science projects being developed by Joanna Hoffmann with the ASN Team in the frame of the SPIN-FERT/ Horizon Europe (Misson Soil) program

-RhiZone: [Soil/Soul] is an immersive XR artwork that invites participants to explore the intricate life cycles within the soil, a living archive of ecosystems past and future.
-Inspired by the soil evolution, rhizosphere’s networks and the transformative processes of peat formation, the piece highlights the interconnectedness of life, bridging nature and culture while advocating for the protection of wetlands and sustainable horticultural practices.
-The project supports the communication of SPIN-FERT research on healthy soil and peat-free substrates.
+RhiZone: [Bog-Land] is an immersive XR artwork by Joanna Hoffmann inspired by rhizosphere’s networks and the transformative processes of peat formation.
+It highlights the interconnectedness of life, bridging nature and culture while advocating for the protection of wetlands and sustainable horticultural practices.
+The project belongs to the RhiZones series and supports the communication of SPIN-FERT research on healthy soil and peat-free substrates.

-VR, 360 stereoscopic narrative, / music: Andre Bartetzki
+VR, 360 stereoscopic narratives, / music: Andre Bartetzki

 As an artist, I envision myself as a part of an immense network of connections and interdependencies.
 In this meta-rhizosphere, life, in its many forms, is a continuously evolving, self-organizing system.
 This imagined network bridges the deep past, present, and speculative future(s), where organic and inorganic structures merge into one intelligent system.
 It is a dynamic network of data processing, scaling, and adapting where embodied memory becomes central to understanding life and its evolution.